This is a guest article written by:

 How can managed care continue this unethical behavior?

-The managed care industry has used its power to convince business and government that there is no other choice to contain health care costs except managed care.
-State and federal governments believe that they need managed care methods to contain Medicaid and Medicare expenses in order to balance their budgets.
+The managed care industry has used its power to convince businesses and governments that there is no other choice to contain health care costs except managed care.
+State and federal governments believe that they need managed care methods to contain Medicaid and Medicare expenses to balance their budgets.
 The business community is frightened of escalating health insurance expenses and believes that only managed care will stop the cost escalation.
 As a result, the big players have a financial interest in believing managed care will work, and consequently, they have overlooked the severity of managed care ethical problems.
-Unfortunately, the industry’s tremendous profits enable it to continue to promote itself, and manipulate the government even more.
+Unfortunately, the industry’s tremendous profits enable it to continue to promote itself and manipulate the government even more.

 What Can the Consumer Do?